reinator/tutorial_metabarcoding/_pages/handsOn_merqury1.md

  # Now

-  I don't know if you realised, but you have for now (i) ran kmer analyses to understand the DNA composition of your reads, (ii) you have ran two genome assemblers and you are learning how to (iii) interprete the BUSCO run results and how to run (iv) and interpret (v) kmer assembly evaluation results with merqury!
+  I don't know if you realized, but you have for now (i) ran kmer analyses to understand the DNA composition of your reads, (ii) you have ran two genome assemblers and you are learning how to (iii) interprete the BUSCO run results and how to run (iv) and interpret (v) kmer assembly evaluation results with merqury!
 THIS IS A LOT FOR THREE DAYS!
 Really well done!
 Now its time to gather all of the results and answer the following questions with your team and later on we will go through them together as a group.

   a-) What has happened with the assembly general statistics after it was purged?

-  b-) Why the hicanu statistics before purging shows a larger than estimated genome size?
+  b-) Why the HiCanu statistics before purging shows a larger than estimated genome size?

   c-) After purging, what the files purged and htigs mean?